-- 1) Continued drilling in the main resource area at the San Acacio mine, designed to test the limits of the vein system for an updated resource estimate. - 2) Core re-logging of the historical drill holes is ongoing. - 3) Permits have been submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio.
-The company has received an answer and positive resolution from the authorities to commence the drilling program to test the key targets on the San Acacio land package.
+- 1) Continued drilling in the main resource area at the San Acacio mine, designed to test the limits of the vein system for an updated resource estimate. - 2) Core re-logging of the historical drill holes is ongoing. - 3) Permits were submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio.
+The company has received an answer and positive resolution from the authorities to commence the drilling program to test the key targets on the San Acacio land package. - 4) Outside of the surface exploration program, underground engineering work is underway with an objective of establishing safe and secure underground access in the extensive underground mine infrastructure at San Acacio.